csci-1301/csci-1301.github.io/labs/While/readme.md

 # Pushing Further (Optional)

-Here are two advances challenges with little-to-no clue to help you getting started.
+Here are two advanced `while` loop challenges.
 Try to think "off-keyboard" for a while before coding your solution, and test it extensively.

 ## Advanced Problem 1